Mudassir-Nawaz/Hyggelig/content/plan.md

 plan:
     enable: true
-    heading: At Hyggelig, we believe in keeping things simple and focusing on building a strong community of remote workers who have settled in Lisbon.
+    heading: At Hyggelig, We Believe In Keeping Things Simple And Focusing On Building A Strong Community Of Remote Workers Who Have Settled In Lisbon.
     detail: "That's why we only offer one monthly pass package that includes all of the amenities you need for a comfortable and productive workday."
     plan_title: The Plan - €200
     points: